 Compared to a nominal capacity of 28kWh (since I didn’t own the car from new, I don’t know how it behaved then), there’s little or no degradation there.

-It’s entirely possible that the battery starts life at above 100%, a capacity of more than 28kWh, and for the first few years degradation is hidden.
+It’s entirely possible that the battery starts life at above 100%, a capacity of more than 28kWh, say 30kWh, and for the first few years degradation is hidden.
+Since the capacity depends on battery temperature, it’s hard to give a fixed figure.
+What matters is when the battery capacity drops below 28kWh and degradation starts to be noticed, in terms of how many miles the car can travel.

 We do know that the Ioniq charges to only 95% of the batteries true capacity; to roughly 4.1 volts when it could be charged to 4.15 volts.This will help battery life.